janniec/BikeSharing_in_Lockdown/README.md

   * haversine_forumla.py - module containing function to calculate distance in miles between 2 latitude and longitude points.
   * visualize_plots.py - module containing function to visualize pivot plots and save them as pngs.

-5 png files in the 'images' directory - images of the visualizations created by the code.
+5 png files in the 'images' directory - images of the visualizations created by the code and for the blog.
   * count_ride_id_by_week.png
   * mean_duration_minutes_by_week.png
   * median_end_dist_from_lakefront_by_week.png
   * median_end_dist_from_loop_by_week.png
   * sum_revenue_by_week.png
+  * chicago_bicycle.jpg
+  * lightfoot.jpg

 ## Results